HMS Hood: Aftermath of the sinking

 The Vice Chief of Naval Staff, Acting Vice-Admiral Tom Phillips and others criticised the conduct of the inquiry, largely because no verbatim record of witnesses' testimony had been kept.
 Moreover, Sir Stanley V. Goodall, Director of Naval Construction came forward with an alternative theory, that the Hood had been destroyed by the explosion of her own torpedoes.
 As a result, a second Board was convened under Rear-Admiral Harold Walker and reported in September 1941.
 This investigation was, in the words of one author, "much more thorough than was the first, taking evidence from a total of 176 eyewitnesses to the disaster", and examined both Goodall's theory and others (see below).
 The Board came to a conclusion almost identical to that of the first board, expressed as follows:

 That the sinking of Hood was due to a hit from Bismarcks 15-inch shell in or adjacent to Hoods 4-inch or 15-inch magazines, causing them all to explode and wreck the after part of the ship.
 The probability is that the 4-inch magazines exploded first.

 Both boards of enquiry exonerated Vice-Admiral Holland from any blame regarding the loss of Hood.

-Memorials to those who died are spread widely around the UK, and some of the crew are commemorated in different locations.
-One casualty, George David Spinner, is remembered on the Portsmouth Naval memorial, the Hood Chapel at the Church of St John the Baptist, in Boldre, Hampshire, and also on the gravestone of his brother, who died while serving in the Royal Air Force in 1942, in the Hamilton Road Cemetery, Deal, Kent.